Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Results discussion

 Figure~\ref{Fig:Profiles}(b) shows the evolution of $B$ along the WL (in black) and the PR (red).
 From 92.6 to 48.0~Oe, the black profile decreases less and becomes increasingly similar to the red one, indicating that the flux pushed inward by the d-line movement is partially retained by the WL.
-This is related to an increased pinning in the WL due to its reduced thickness and FIB-induced defects, which act as pinning centers that also locally suppress $T_c$~\cite{valerio2021superconducting}\textemdash see SM.
-The relative increase in $B$ corroborates the increase in $M$ across the WL seen in Fig.~\ref{Fig:dLineMovement}(b).
+This is related to an increased vortex pinning potential in the WL due to its reduced thickness and FIB-induced defects, which act as pinning centers and locally suppress $T_c$~\cite{dobrovolskiy2012electrical,valerio2021superconducting}\textemdash see Appendix~\ref{Sc:AppA}.
+The observed relative increase in $B$ corroborates the increase in $m_l$ across the WL seen in Fig.~\ref{Fig:dLineMovement}(c).
 Starting at 46.0~Oe, trapped flux is vigorously pushed away from the WL and the $B$ profiles become distinct again.
-Interestingly, at 46.0~Oe $B$ is positive along the WL.
-These observations suggest that the maximum in $m(H)$ is not related to a net neutral flux in the WL.
-Here, we argue that the increased flux pinning in the WL reduces energy dissipation coming from flux line movement, increasing $J_c^{\text{WL}}$ and, therefore, acting to equalize $J_c(B)$ for the PR and WL for a specific $H$ value.
-A similar behavior exists in HTSCs~\cite{evetts1988relation,dimos1990superconducting,shantsev1999central,hogg2001angular,thompson2004self,palau2004simultaneous,palau2007simultaneous}.
-The fact that the associated d-line movement was not observed in previously MOI-studied YBCO bicrystalline thin films~\cite{polyanskii1996magneto,guth2004inhomogeneous,born2004self,palau2007simultaneous} may be related to the absence of the FIB-added pinning centers and the relatively higher $H$ for which the peak in $m(H)$ occurs in HTSCs, rendering $J_c(B)$-dependent effects less prominent~\cite{shantsev2000thin}.
+As $B$ is still positive at 46.0~Oe, the maximum in $m(H)$ is not related to a net neutral flux in the WL.
+Here, we argue that the increased vortex pinning in the WL reduces energy dissipation coming from flux line movement, thus increasing $J_c^{\text{WL}}$ within that specific $H$ range.
+A similar behavior exists in HTSC~\cite{evetts1988relation,dimos1990superconducting,shantsev1999central,hogg2001angular,thompson2004self,palau2004simultaneous,palau2007simultaneous}.
+The fact that the associated d-line movement was not previously observed in YBCO bicrystalline films~\cite{polyanskii1996magneto,guth2004inhomogeneous,born2004self,palau2007simultaneous} may be related to the absence of the FIB-added pinning centers and the relatively higher $H$ for which the peak occurs in HTSC, rendering $J_c(B)$-dependent effects less prominent~\cite{shantsev2000thin}.